Smith Snowden

-Smith Snowden (born February 1, 2005) is an American college football cornerback for the Utah Utes.
+Smith Snowden (born February 1, 2005) is an American college football cornerback for the Michigan Wolverines.
+He previously played for the Utah Utes.

 Early life

 Snowden attended Skyridge High School in Lehi, Utah.
 As a senior, he notched 28 tackles, six interceptions, and four total touchdowns.
 Coming out of high school, Snowden was rated as a four-star recruit and committed to play college football for the Utah Utes over offers from schools such as BYU, Northwestern, Penn, Stanford, and Yale.